Ir al contenido principal

 Mada Mandap

-The Mada Mandap is the ritual of sanctifying the Mandap where the wedding is to take place.
+The Mada Mandap is the ritual of sanctifying the Mandap where the wedding occurs.
 It’s one of the first rituals performed on the day of a Jain marriage.
+A day before the wedding, a mandap is constructed in both the bride's and groom's homes.
+It is considered sacred, and it is the space where most wedding rituals take place.

 Ghudchadi

 And something similar once again!
-The Ghudchadi is the ceremony in which the groom initiates with the Barat on his horse.
+The Ghudchadi is where the groom initiates the ceremony with the Barat on his horse.
 The females of the house tighten the headgear and apply tilak on the groom’s forehead before the procession starts.

 Barati

-In simple language, we understand Barati as the procession with the groom but as per Jain rituals, Barati is the welcome of the procession by the bride’s family.
-The bride’s brother also gives a welcome gift to the bride which contains coconuts, sweets, clothes, and other things.
+In simple language, we understand Barati as the procession with the groom, but as per Jain rituals, Barati is the welcome of the procession by the bride’s family.
+The bride’s brother also gives the bride a welcome gift containing coconuts, sweets, clothes, and other things.

 And then comes the most emotional custom of all, the giving away of the bride!
-The parents of the bride present the bride to the groom and make a declaration of their daughter being married to the groom.
-The groom takes the bride’s hand (which consists of a rupee and a quarter along with some rice) and the pundit chants the mantras.
+The bride's parents present the bride to the groom and declare that their daughter is married to the groom.
+The groom takes the bride’s hand (which consists of a rupee and a quarter, along with some rice), and the pundit chants the mantras.
+The bride and groom's hands are joined by the bride’s father, symbolising the union of the two families.
+This is followed by the Hasta Melap, where the groom promises to protect and cherish the bride.

 Granthi Bandhan

-Granthi Bandhan is the ritual in which a married woman of the family ties the ends of the bride and groom’s clothes.
+Granthi Bandhan is the ritual in which a married family woman ties the ends of the bride and groom’s clothes.

 Bidaai